saivamsi17/RestaurantOnBoard/README.md

 **FoodEX**

-  An application for offline restaurants and fast food center to become digital and serve across thousands of customers.
+  A SPA application for offline restaurants and fast food center to become digital and serve across thousands of customers.
+  By providing the basic details of your business now you can register in our application and be visible to thousands of customers who can order the food from their comfort.

 **Installation**